Annamayya9/Car-Detection-with-YOLO/README.md

 The yolo_non_max_suppression script implements non-max suppression using IoU.
 Execute this script to perform non-max suppression on the filtered bounding boxes.

 ### 5. yolo_eval
-The final step involves evaluating the YOLO model's performance on car detection.
+The step involves evaluating the YOLO model's performance on car detection.
 The yolo_eval script calculates precision, recall, and F1 score based on the ground truth and predicted bounding boxes.

+### 6. Test YOLO on images
+Load and execute YOLO on your image dataset.
+Et voila!

 ## Usage
 1. Install dependencies: